 Experimental - Hazard Suit

 This is more of an idea that I had that I thought could add an interesting mechanic.
-If you equip a wolf with this armor, it will render them completely immune to any outside sources of damage – while also rendering them unable to attack.
+If you equip a wolf with this armor, it will render them completely immune to any outside sources of damage - while also rendering them unable to attack.
 Perhaps this could be useful for mining expeditions or casual strolls through the nether?
-This armor is currently incompatible with dragon wolves.
+This armor is currently incompatible with elemental wolves.

 Experimental - Wolf Jet